ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 This section discusses two use cases, each representing one of the two modes of use defined in {{modes}}.

-A first use case is a document signed alongside a trustworthy timestamp.
+A first use case is a digital document signed alongside a trustworthy timestamp.
 This is a common case in legal contracts.
 In such scenario, the document signer wants to reinforce the claim that the document existed on a specific date.
 To achieve this, the document signer acquires a fresh TST for the document from a TSA, combines it with the document, and then signs the bundle.